“Self-catering with a difference: family-friendly yurts and stone cottages (sleeping 2-8) on a self-sufficient and stylish eco resort”

 - A great option for families - yurts and cottages sleep up to 8, there's baby equipment and body boards to borrow, and young children will love the pool, trampoline and playground

-- Only 35 minutes' drive from the airport (most Eco rooms also get exclusive use of a Hybrid car with private transfer and bottle of cava on arrival); and 300m from a sandy, family beach
+- Only 35 minutes' drive from the airport (most family size Eco rooms also get exclusive use of a Hybrid courtesy car); and 300m from a sandy, family beach

 - Guest Relations are on site daily from 9am-1pm and can offer local advice or book activities, including surfing, snorkelling, sea kayaking and boat trips